C tutorials Literals in C

 String Literals

 Here are a few instances of string literals.
-Every one of the three structures are indistinguishable strings.
+Every one of

 "Hello, dear"